The entry point to Unity AR —— AR Session

 | NotTracking | Motion tracking results are unavailable, possibly due to initialization, tracking loss, or relocalization |

-| Limited | Motion tracking is valid but the results are not ideal, possibly due to weak texture in the current area or fast motion |
+| Limited | Motion tracking is valid but results are suboptimal, potentially due to weak scene texture or excessive motion |

 | Tracking | Motion tracking quality is good |